History of Vietnam: Đổi Mới and contemporary era (1986–present)

 Both Vietnam and China planned the normalization of their relations in a secret summit in Chengdu in September 1990, and officially normalized ties on 5 November 1991, before the fall of the Soviet Union the following month.
 In February 1994, the United States lifted its economic embargo against Vietnam, and in June 1995, the United States and Vietnam normalized relations.
 After American President Bill Clinton visited Vietnam in November 2000, a new era in relations between the two countries began.
-No other U.S. leader had ever officially visited Hanoi and Clinton was the first to visit Vietnam since the 1975 fall of Saigon.
+No other U.S. leader had ever officially visited Hanoi and Clinton was the first to visit Vietnam since the end of the war.
 Vietnam became an increasingly attractive destination for economic development.
 Over time, Vietnam has played an increasingly significant role on the world stage.
 Its economic reforms significantly changed Vietnamese society and increased Vietnamese relevance in both Asian and broader international affairs.
 Also, due to Vietnam's strategic geopolitical position near the intersection of the Pacific and Indian oceans, many world powers began to take on a much more favorable stance towards Vietnam.

 On 11 January 2007, Vietnam became the 150th member of the WTO (World Trade Organization).
 According to the World Bank, Vietnam became a development success story.
 Its economic reforms since the beginning of Đổi Mới in late 1986 helped to change Vietnam from being one of the world's poorest nations to a middle-income economy in one generation.